Joshua-Miles/activerecord-example-project/README.md

 * Run `bundle install`
 * Run `ruby program.rb`
 * Play with the program a little bit.
 What does this code do?
-* Open `program.rb`.
+* Open `program.rb` in your code editor.
 Try to find the answers to the comments.